intelligence38000/android-docs/src/pages/maps/overview/query.md

 ## Query source features

-In contrast to `mapboxMap.queryRenderedFeatures()`, using `querySourceFeatures` returns all features matching the query parameters, whether they are rendered by the current style (i.e. visible).
-The domain of the query includes all currently-loaded vector tiles and GeoJSON source tiles: this function does not check tiles outside the visible viewport.
+`querySourceFeatures()` returns all features that match the query parameters regardless of whether or not the feature is currently rendered on the map.
+The domain of the query includes all currently-loaded vector tiles and GeoJSON source tiles.
+This function does not check tiles outside of the visible viewport.

-Since features come from tiled vector data or GeoJSON data that is converted to tiles internally, feature geometries may be split or duplicated across tile boundaries like if you were going to `queryRenderedFeatures()`.
 To query a source, you must pass in the query parameters as a set of `Filters` and only the features that satisfy the statement will be added to the returning list of features.
-For example, in the snippet below, the map style contains a GeoJSON source called population-source which contains a property for each feature defining it's population.
-When you query, you will only want features which have a greater population than 100000.
+In the example below, the map style contains a GeoJSON source called `population-source`, which contains a `population` property for each feature.
+The query below limits the features returned to those that have a population greater than 100,000.

 {{
 <CodeLanguageToggle id="query-source-features" />